 Trustee Qualifications.
 Generally, the Trust believes that each Trustee is competent to serve because of their individual overall merits including: (i) experience, (ii) qualifications, (iii) attributes and (iv) skills.
 Mark Garbin has over 30 years of experience in corporate balance sheet and income statement risk management for large asset managers.
 Mr. Garbin has extensive derivatives experience and has provided consulting services to alternative asset managers.
 Mr. Garbin holds both a Chartered Financial Analyst ("CFA") and Professional Risk Manager ("PRM") designation and has earned and holds advanced degrees in international business, negotiation and derivatives.
 Mark Gersten has over 35 years of business experience in the investment management business with a focus on mutual fund and alternative fund.
 He serves as a member of other mutual fund boards outside of the Trust and possesses a strong understanding of the regulatory framework under which investment companies must operate based on his service to this board and extensive experience administering mutual fund.
 Mr. Gersten is a certified public accountant and holds an MBA in accounting.
 Neil Kaufman has over 35 years of experience as a corporate and securities attorney and possesses a deep understanding of the securities industry in general and financial statements in particular.
 Mr. Kaufman has previously served as the Chairman of a NASDAQ-listed technology company and the Chairman of the Banking & Securities Law committee of the Nassau County Bar Association.
 Anita Krug has 9 years of experience as an attorney advising investment companies and investment advisory firms, particularly those managing hedge fund.
-She also has extensive experience as a law professor whose scholarship focuses on investment advisors, hedge fund and mutual fund.
+She also has extensive experience as a law professor whose scholarship focuses on investment advisers, hedge fund and mutual fund.
 The Trust does not believe any one factor is determinative in assessing a Trustee's qualifications, but that the collective experience of each Trustee makes them well qualified.

 Trustees and Officers.
 The Trustees and officers of the Trust, together with information as to their principal business occupations during the past five years and other information, are shown below.
 The business address of each Trustee and Officer is 225 Pictoria Drive, Suite 450, Cincinnati, OH 45246.
-All correspondence to the Trustees and Officers should be directed to c/o Gemini Fund Services, LLC, P.O.
+All correspondence to the Trustees and Officers should be directed to c/o Ultimus Fund Solutions, LLC, P.O.
 Box 541150, Omaha, Nebraska 68154.
+Unless otherwise noted, the address of each Trustee and Officer is 225 Pictoria Drive, Suite 450, Cincinnati, OH 45246.